How to file an Ohio annual report

 Consequences of not filing

 Miss a biennial report or five-year statement in Ohio, and the state doesn't mess around.
 Instead of charging late fees, the Secretary of State immediately revokes your good-standing status when the deadline passes.
-About 30 days later, they start the process to dissolve domestic entities or revoke foreign registrations.
+About 30 days later, they may start the process to dissolve domestic entities or revoke foreign registrations.
+Without good standing:

 • Financial institutions might flag your lapsed status as a risk factor